AleksandraNycz/sql-data-cleaning-project/README.md

 This project was based on Alex The Analyst's SQL Data Cleaning project.
 I followed the tutorial while writing and adapting the queries myself and used the project to practice SQL data cleaning techniques.
+'layoffs.csv' is raw data I downloaded from Alex's GitHub